 1. Explain, in detail, an experience you've had in the past 3 to 4 years related to your first-choice major.
 This can be an experience from an extracurricular activity, in a class you’ve taken, or through something else.
 (150 words)

 Starting in middle school, I knew I wanted to major in finance because I was keen on learning how companies are structured–mainly on how they make money and how they become profitable.
 In Grade 9, I asked my father to teach me about the stock market and it propelled me to follow the current financial news as those were moments when I felt more passionate about finance.
-In addition, I read a lot about biographies and memories of successful entrepreneurs and business leaders and how they started When an opportunity for a finance accountant internship in a hotel came, I didn’t think twice before accepting it.
-Throughout the internship, the scope of finance and accounting that I learned was way more than detailed compared to the 2 years of studying IB Business HL.
+In addition, I read a lot about biographies and memories of successful entrepreneurs and business leaders and how they started.
+When an opportunity for a finance accountant internship in a hotel came, I didn’t think twice before accepting it..
 Within 2 years, there were countless tasks I was assigned but the main tasks include utilizing different tools/platforms for analyzing operational data, inputting the hotel’s market performance, helping with the KPI benchmarking report, participating in cafe projects to increase the hotel’s profitability, and assist in preparing monthly/quarterly/annually analysis reports and presentations.
+Throughout the internship, the scope of finance and accounting that I learned was way more than detailed compared to the 2 years of studying IB Business HL

 2. Describe your personal and/or career goals after graduating from UIUC and how your selected first-choice major will help you achieve them.
 (150 words)